alchitry/alchitry.github.io/content/news/alchitry-labs-V2.0.21-acf.md

 [Alchitry Labs V2.0.21-BETA](@/alchitry-labs.md) just dropped with support for the new [Alchitry V2 boards](https://shop.alchitry.com/collections/all).

-To properly support the new boards, the format for Alchitry Constraint Files (ACF) were updated. <!-- more -->
+To properly support the new boards, the format for Alchitry Constraint Files (ACF) was updated. <!-- more -->
 The format for every constraint now has the following format.

 ```acf